kashisau/kashis.com.au/src/pages/contact.md

     links:
       - instagram:
         blurb: >
           Instagram helps keep my friends and family up to date on my travels, rock-climbing, and other adventures.
-Follow me @kashisamaraweera
+Follow me @kashisamaraweera.
         btnText: "@kashisamaraweera"
         title: "Follow me on @kashisamaraweera"
         url: "https://www.instagram.com/kashisamaraweera/"
       - enroute:
         blurb: >
           I’m in the midst of a BA in Philosophy and Linguistics, keeping a blog that tracks the output of my studies.
-It’s wordy, but available on Medium at En&nbsp;Route.
+It’s wordy, but available on Medium at _En&nbsp;Route_.
         btnText: "En Route"
         title: "Read my philosophical exports on En Route"
         url: "https://enroute.kashis.com.au/"